GLOBAL ACTION ON CLIMATE More Sustainability News

 Along with featuring the world's GREENEST CITIES, GCT also features the latest global trends in sustainability.
 Gain insight into the latest global progress on climate goals made at the Paris Climate Accord.
 See Green City Times' 10+ point plan for successful climate change mitigation to reduce global greenhouse gas emissions (GHGs).

 Global temperature rise this century should be held to well below 2°C above pre-industrial levels.
-The entire world needs to aim for a 50% reduction of GHGs this decade, and again the following decade, in order to put the planet on the path to carbon neutrality by 2050.
+The entire world needs to aim for a 50% reduction of GHGs this decade, and again the following decade, in order to put the world on the path to net zero GHGs (carbon neutrality) by 2050.
+GHGs already in the atmosphere simultaneously need to be sequestered (using the techniques described below).

 The most significant, cost-efficient, technological climate mitigation pathways, readily available today at a large enough scale to be effective solutions to global warming immediately upon mass deployment are solar, wind (and other renewables), energy storage and energy efficiency technologies, and electric vehicles.
 Renewable energy, energy storage, and energy efficiency must be implemented on a large enough scale globally to be effective from a global climate standpoint - see GCT's 10+ Point Plan for Climate Mitigation.